brandontrowe/jquery-debug-window/README.md

 # Debug Window
+Creates a debug window that displays mouse position x/y and window width/height.
 Listens for `console.log`, `console.warn` and `console.error` calls and outputs them to a debug window on the page.

+Helps with debuging on devices that don't have console.

 ## Options